Written by 4:12 am Desserts

 Boil 2 tins of condensed milk in a non stick pan.
 Do simmer carefully, to avoid burning.
 Add 100 gm butter.
 Stir well.

-Add ½ cup sugar (optional if you are on a strict diet) and mix well until it dissolves well.
+Add ½ cup sugar if you want it extra sweet (optional – I prefer NOT to add sugar, as the condensed milk is sweet enough) and mix well until it dissolves well.

 Add 1 small tin (200 grams) drinking chocolate.
 Whisk on slow fire very vigorously.